psfoley/openfl/docs/tutorial.docker.rst

 We only build it once unless we change `Dockerfile`.
-We pass along the proxy configuration from the host machine to the docker container, so that your container would be able to access Internet from typical corporate networks.
+We pass along the proxy configuration from the host machine to the docker container, so that your container would be able to access the Internet from typical corporate networks.
 We also create a user with the same UID so that it is easier to access the mapped local volume from the docker container.